When should I apply for Social Security Disability benefits?

 A Social Security Disability claims lawyer can ensure that you have all the required materials and assist you in completing the many forms required in a benefits claim application or appeal.
-And a Social Security Disability claims lawyer can provide this assistance at any point in the application / appeals process to remove a great portion of this burden from your shoulde
+A Social Security Disability claims lawyer can provide this assistance at any point in the application/appeals process to remove a significant portion of this burden from your shoulders.

 My Social Security Disability benefits application was denied.
 Can I apply for benefits again?